-The Massachusetts Senior Care Foundation has several other programs in place to improve the quality of care and quality of life for seniors and people with disabilities.
-In each case, we seek to partner with organizations that have similar philosophies and goals.
+The Massachusetts Senior Care Foundation has several other programs in place to improve the quality of care and quality of life for older adults and people with disabilities, and partners with organizations that have similar philosophies and goals.

 As part of its work, the Coalition sponsors regional forums that provide an opportunity for organizations and communities that have begun to implement culture change to share their experiences with others.
 These lively sessions provide resources, information, and valuable networking for individuals and organizations interested in learning more about the culture change movement.

 The Coalition also acts as the Local Area Network for Excellence (LANE) for the national Advancing Excellence quality improvement campaign.
 In this role, the Coalition raises awareness and encourages enrollment in the campaign, acts as the communications relay point on the local level, and coordinates the provision of technical assistance for recommended interventions to improve quality.